Strategies for Virtual and Decentralized Study Designs

 Berger: Drug development is at an inflection point for disruption through the utilization of direct-to-patient and digital strategies that will modernize and accelerate the way we gather critical data and insights needed for regulatory decisions and beyond.

-Mosher: The technologies and strategies we just discussed from virtual monitoring to patient engagement are here to stay and are the future of research.
-UBC and the entire industry remain committed to accelerating research, so our clients can continue to prove the safety, efficacy and value of critical therapies to ensure treatment gets into the hands of patients who need it faster.
+Jean-Mary: The technologies and strategies we just discussed from virtual monitoring to patient engagement are here to stay and are not just the future of research.
+UBC and the entire industry remain committed to accelerating research so our clients can continue to prove the safety, efficacy and value of critical therapies to ensure treatment gets into the hands of patients in a more efficient manner.

 The COVID-19 pandemic continues to cause major disruptions to the continuity of biopharmaceutical companies’ research and development efforts.
 From consulting on virtual or decentralized study design and execution, to independent and confident therapy administration, through post-marketing safety requirements, UBC is the full-service partner to help you overcome the challenges posed by the pandemic – regardless of where you are in the product development lifecycle.

-Get in touch with our epidemiology, safety and clinical development experts to review your design and strategy to bring forward virtualization approaches today.
+Get in touch with our epidemiology, safety and clinical development experts to review your design and strategy to bring forward virtual and decentralized approaches today.